 Lesson – The incident proves that it is not the person or the position that holds power but the name of the brand you are using.
 You are known by your brand name and so brand name matters a lot.
 All the decisions should be taken in consideration of your brand and its exposure in the market.
 Employees under the brand name, whether high or low, should understand its importance and try to uplift it.

 Limit Powers and Manage Stakeholders

-King Dashratha, who ruled the vast kingdom of Kosala, capital Ayodhya, had three wives named Kaushalya, Sumitra and Kaikeyi.
-Each of their sons were eligible to take over the charge of the kingdom and so Kaikeyi came up with the decision of sending the eldest son Rama to the forest derailing Dasharath’s ruling plan.
+King Dashratha, who ruled the vast kingdom of Kosala, the capital Ayodhya, had three wives named Kaushalya, Sumitra and Kaikeyi.
+Each of their sons was eligible to take over the charge of the kingdom and so Kaikeyi came up with the decision of sending the eldest son Rama to the forest derailing Dasharath’s ruling plan.
 On the other hand, Ravana after ignoring his wife, brother and grandfather got backstabbed.

-|Quick Tip – Organizations should keep a concern on the interest of the stakeholders as individually they might not hold much power but when they come together can affect decision making, delay your projects or stop business plans.|
+|Quick Tip – Organizations should keep a concern on the interest of the stakeholders as individually they might not hold much power but when they come together can affect decision-making, delay your projects or stop business plans.

 Choose your Alliances Wisely